nasyring/GSOC-BayesBD/README.md

 Steps:
   1. Open Rgui.
   2. Load the devtools package, library(devtools).
+First, install it if you have not already by using the fropdown menu "Packages ->       Install package(s)...".
   3. Submit the command: install_github("nasyring/GSOC-BayesBD", subdir = "BayesBDet").

 Learning about the package: